Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Summary and discussion

 Although we primarily focus on lattices on which the NN tight-binding model gives rise to an emergent bipartite structure, in Euclidean space a Fermi liquid system can only be realized on Bernal-stacked honeycomb bilayer lattice.
 In such a system, the unit cell is constituted by four sites.
 Nevertheless, our proposed NH catalysis of CDW and SDW orders remain equally operative therein.
 This outcome liberates the NH catalysis mechanism from the burden of an underlying bipartite (emergent or microscopic) lattice as long as the aforementioned criteria are fulfilled.
 It should also be noted that this mechanism, resting on a few (anti)commutation relations, is not restricted to any lattice-based system of specific dimensionality.
 In other words, NH catalysis should be operative in any spatial dimensions.

 Exact numerical diagonalization and quantum Monte Carlo simulations possibly constitute the best testbeds for the proposed NH catalysis.
 Both approaches take into account the effects of quantum fluctuations.
 While the former method is typically limited to smaller systems only, quantum Monte Carlo simulations on sufficiently large systems can nowadays be performed in all the lattice systems we discussed in this work without encountering the infamous sign problem~\cite{QMC:1, QMC:2, QMC:3, QMC:4, QMC:5, QMC:6, QMC:7, QMC:8, QMC:9, QMC:10, QMC:11, QMC:12, QMC:13, QMC:14, QMC:15, QMC:16, QMC:17, QMC:18}.
-Fascinatingly, this advanced numerical tool can also be employed in NH systems, at least with a similar construction we subscribed for our mean-field calculations.
-Remarkably, even the results from quantum Monte Carlo simulation show reduction in the critical strength of interaction for mass ordering in a NH Euclidean Dirac system~\cite{QMC:18}, following the scaling law we predict in this work, see Eq.~\eqref{eq:criticaldiscrete}.
+Fascinatingly, this advanced numerical tool can also be employed in NH systems, at least with a similar construction we subscribed to for our mean-field calculations.
+Remarkably, even the results from quantum Monte Carlo simulation show reduction in the critical strength of the on-site Hubbard interaction for SDW mass ordering in a NH Euclidean Dirac system (graphene)~\cite{QMC:18}, following the scaling law we analytically predict in this work, see Eqs.~\eqref{eq:criticaldiscrete} and~\eqref{eq:Uccontinuum}, with which the results obtained from numerical self-consistent mean-field calculations agree well.